freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/zig-zag-matrix.english.md

 ## Description
 <section id='description'>
-A &nbsp; ''zig-zag'' &nbsp; array is a square arrangement of the first &nbsp;
+A &nbsp; "zig-zag" &nbsp; array is a square arrangement of the first &nbsp;
 $N^2$ &nbsp; integers, &nbsp; where the numbers increase sequentially as you zig-zag along the array's &nbsp;
 <a href="https://en.wiktionary.org/wiki/antidiagonal">anti-diagonals</a>.
-For example, given &nbsp; '''5''', &nbsp; produce this array:
+For example, given &nbsp; "'5"', &nbsp; produce this array:
 <pre>
  0  1  5  6 14
  2  4  7 13 15